 Suitable habitat exists for the federally listed NLEB, Indiana bat, and gray bat and for the statelisted slippershell mussel and purple lilliput.
 Since there is no suitable roosting habitat for gray bat on the Project Site, there is low potential for impacts to this species.
 In order to minimize the potential for effects to federally listed bat species, Elora Solar would limit tree clearing activities and demolition of one abandoned residential building to between October 15 and March 31 when these species are not expected to be present.
 TVA would employ a similar approach for Projectrelated limb trimming and small tree removal along the existing Winchester-Fayetteville 161-kV TL; these activities would also be limited to October 15 through March 31.
-Consultation with the USFWS under Section 7 of the ESA is under way regarding the potential effects of the Proposed Action on federally listed bat species.
+TVA determined that the Project may affect but is not likely to adversely affect federally listed bat species.
+In compliance with Section 7 of the ESA, TVA consulted with USFWS on the potential effects of the Proposed Action on federally listed bat species, and USFWS concurred with the TVA determination in a letter dated November 26, 2019 (Appendix D).